 - a.
-Depositories shall be limited to banks and savings and loans with an issuer short-term rating of "P1, A1, or F1" or better by two of the three nationally recognized rating services, Moody's, S&P, or Fitch, respectively.
+Depositories shall be limited to banks and savings and loans with an issuer short-term rating of "P-1, A-1, or F-1" or better by two of the three nationally recognized statistical rating servicesorganizations, Moody's, S&P, or Fitch, respectively.
 No rating may be lower than any of the ratings listed above. - b.
-The outstanding debt of the bank or its holding company must be rated "A3, A-, or A-" or higher by Moody's, S&P or Fitch.
-No rating may be lower than any of the ratings listed in the preceding sentence. - c.
+The outstanding debt of the bank or its holding company must be rated in a rating category of "A3, A-, or A-" or its equivalent or better higher-by Moody's, S&P or Fitch.
+If rated by more than one organization, Nno rating may be lower than any of the ratings listed the category described in the preceding sentence. - c.
 No more than the lesser of the net worth of the institution or 5% of the portfolio shall be invested in any single institution. - d.
 No more than 20% of the portfolio shall be invested in NCDs. - e.
 The maturity of the NCDs shall not exceed one year.